codacy/docs/docs/repositories-configure/integrations/bitbucket-integration.md

 The Bitbucket integration incorporates Codacy on your existing Git provider workflows by reporting issues and the analysis status directly on your pull requests.

-When the integration is enabled, you can also create pull request comments and Jira issues directly from Codacy when [browsing the existing issues](../../repositories/issues.md) on the repository:
+When this integration is enabled, you can also create pull request comments directly for each issue listed in the [commit issue tabs](../../repositories/commits.md#issues-tabs), [pull request issue tabs](../../repositories/pull-requests.md#issues-tabs), or [Security monitor](../../repositories/security-monitor.md) of a repository:

 ![Bitbucket integration for issues](images/bitbucket-integration-issues.png)